 I heard they say you shop til you drop!
 I dare say Alicia and I ate durians and never stopped!
-I was so glad I also found a durian partner in Leish Saunders while we were on our family 8 days holiday in Singapore in December last year!
+I was so glad I also found a durian partner in Leish Saunders while we were on our family 8 daysholiday in Singapore in December last year!
 We were fortunate because the main durian season in Singapore is from June - August.
 Then we heard about 'Wild Durians'

 and found some at the Mari Mari Village in Kota Kinabalu.
 Paul, my husband said they tasted better than the ones we had in Singapore.
 Well, Alicia, Jordan (my son) and I disagreed and then we agreed to disagree!
 Made any sense?
+Durian has

 always been my favourite fruit.
 It is